 The Festivals of the Jewish People

-Edited by Poriel ben Avraham and Mikha ben Hillel
+Paqid Adon Poriel ben Avraham, & Paqid Adon Mikha ben Hillel

-The reader is probably familiar with the festivals of Messiahmas and Easter.
-These Messiahian holidays are normally festive and happy days of the year.
+The reader is probably familiar with the festivals of Christmas and Easter.
+These Christian holidays are normally festive and happy days of the year.
 Families get together and exchange gifts, hide and find eggs (which, oddly enough, were laid by a bunny), enjoy good conversation, enjoy good food, and generally have a good time.
-Unfortunately, a critical piece is missing from this puzzle: Man's correct answer to HaShem’s call.
-What this article proposes to accomplish is to find the correct way to answer HaShem’s call in the festivals as proscribed by the scriptures and celebrated by the Messiah and his followers.
+Unfortunately, a critical piece is missing from this puzzle: Man's correct answer to HaShem's call.
+What this article proposes to accomplish is to find the correct way to answer HaShem's call in these prophetic festivals as proscribed by the scriptures and celebrated by Mashiach and his followers.

-Jews spend every week preparing for the Sabbath, which starts on Friday night.
-We see time go by in terms of how many Sabbaths have passed.
-Our lifestyle encourages us to prepare for the next Sabbath and coincidentally for the next festival (especially festival sabbaths, explained later).
+Jews spend every week preparing for the prophetic Sabbath, which starts on Friday night.
+We see time go by in terms of how many prophetic Sabbaths have passed.
+Our lifestyle encourages us to prepare for the next prophetic Sabbath and coincidentally for the next prophetic festival (especially prophetic festival Sabbaths, explained later).
 To Jews, the festivals are Moedim, appointments, with HaShem.
-These are times designated by HaShem for the Jewish people to unite with each other and with our Creator, under the leadership of the Messiah.
-The significance of this cannot be under estimated!
+These are times designated by HaShem for the Jewish people to unite with each other and with our Creator, under the leadership of the Mashiach to prophesy of things yet to come.
+The significance of this cannot be underestimated!

 The Biblical festivals are also Mikraot, rehearsals, set by HaShem.
 We rehearse certain events in time in order to be prepared for, and prophesy about, future events.
 This is significant, since to Jews this means that our festivals are prophecies of things to come: